trxe/notes-blog/content/operating-system/1_Introduction_to_OS.md

 **Hypervisor**/VMM

 - Type 1: Runs directly on hardware.
-  - Provides indiv virtual machines to multiple guest OSes
+  - Provides individual virtual machines to multiple guest OSes
-- Type 2: Runs as a program on a Host OS (e.g. VirtualBox).
+- Type 2: Runs as a program on a Host OS